 In his home county Bernhard was labelled as the "Nestbeschmutzer" (someone who fouls his own nest).
 He once called his native land "a common hell in which the intellect is incessantly defamed and art and science are destroyed."
 Although Bernhard insisted on nonideology and subjectivism, at the same time he did not hesitate to attack the Nazi past of his country and other sore spots.
 In his last play, Heldenplatz (1988) Bernhard tore apart the national myths around Hitler's annexation of Austria.
 The play created outrage before it even opened at Vienna's Burgtheater.
 Kurt Waldheim, whose presidency was surrounded by controversy due to his alleged Nazi activities during WW II, declared that the play was a crude insult to the Austrian people.
 After the opening night, protected by 200 policemen, most reviewers agreed that it was not Bernhard's best play.

 Bernhard's style avoids all comprimisess, his sentences are serpentive and complex; the flow of the text sometimes approachers the formal structutes of music.
 Referring to Bernhard's book-lenght monologues Elfriede Jelinek called him "a poet of speaking" rather than writing.
 "German words hang like lead weights on the German language... and constantly drag the mind down to a level that can only be harmful to it," says Franz-Josef Murau, the narrator of Extinction (1986).
 As in Dostoevsky's Notes from Underground the narrator, Rudolf, is a hermit and a hypocondriac.
 Rudolf's monologue reveals his psychosis, and his hatred of the Austrian society.
-Wittgenstein's Nephew (1983), Bernhard's quasi memoir about Paul Wittgenstein, the grandnephew of the famous philosopher, consist of one long paragraph.
+Wittgenstein's Nephew (1983), Bernhard's quasi memoir about Paul Wittgenstein (1907-1979), actually the grandnephew of the towering philosophical giant, consist of one long paragraph.
 With Ludwig Wittgenstein, who died in 1951, Bernhard shared similar lifelong obsession with the relationship between language and inner experience.

 Bernhard's plays show the influence of the theatre of the absurd, especially Ionesco and Beckett.
 The German director Claus Peymann staged the premiere performances of most of his pieces.
 From the 1970s he started to gain fame as one of the most successful modern playwrights with such works as A Party for Boris (1969), a grotesque drama written for leggless cripples in wheelchairs, The Ignoramus and the Madman (1972), The Hunting Party (1974), The Power of Habit (1974), set in a circus, The President (1975), about power and corruption, and Minetti (1976), written for the German actor Bernhard Minetti.
 In 1975 Bernhard started from Die Ursache his autobiographical series, which contined in Der Keller (1976), Der Atem.
 Eine Entscheidung (1978), Die Kälte (1981), Ein Kind (1982)—together translated as Gathering Evidence.
 "What I am describing here is the truth and yet it is not the truth, because it cannot the truth," Bernhard wrote in Der Keller.
 "In all our reading we have never read a sentence of truth, no matter how many books we have read about actual events."
 The works covered the first nineteen years of his life, exceptionally ending in his early childhood.
 Bernhard parallelled breathing to writing in Der Atem, they are the one and same.